 And yet another not so fun fact about this type of pimple is that they often leave a pesky scar behind once they (finally) go away.

 So, if you do struggle with blind pimples, it is super important to know how to treat them in the first place!

 Blind pimple locations

-While you really can get a pimple anywhere on your face, chest, and back, this type of acne is most commonly found on the lower half of the face.
+While you really can get a pimple anywhere on your face, cheeks, chest, and back, this type of acne is most commonly found on the lower half of the face.